Fornaxian/pixeldrain_web/res/include/md/100_gigabit_ethernet.md

 Google, Cloudflare and Meta tinkering away at the Linux network stack every day.
 It gets better with every release, really, the pace is staggering.

-But doesn't Debian ship really old kernel packages? (you might ask) Yes... kinda.
+But doesn't Debian ship quite old kernel packages? (you might ask) Yes... kinda.
 By using [this guide](https://wiki.debian.org/HowToUpgradeKernel) you can upgrade your kernel version to the `testing` or even the `experimental` branch while keeping the rest of the OS the same.